Kovind unveils portrait of late Karunanidhi in TN Assembly | Politics

 President Ram Nath Kovind on Monday paid rich tributes to DMK stalwart and former Chief Minister, the late M Karunanidhi, hailing him for devoting his entire life for the people's cause and said he has left a ''defining stamp'' on Tamil Nadu.

-Unveiling of Karunanidhi's portrait coincided with the Centenary celebrations of the Tamil Nadu Legislature but main opposition, AIADMK boycotted the event alleging 'twisting' of history by the ruling DMK, claiming the state legisalture was not 100 years old as was being made out to be.
+Unveiling of Karunanidhi's portrait coincided with the Centenary celebrations of the Tamil Nadu Legislature, but the main opposition AIADMK boycotted the event,alleging 'twisting' of history by the ruling DMK, claiming that the state legislature was not 100 years old as was being made out to be.

-Tracing Karunanidhi's political life, Kovind recalled the former started off in his early teens, when the country's freedom movement was on ''and he left us only recently.'' ''When as a young boy fired by ideals he had started working for the downtrodden, India was in the shackles, exploited under foreign rule for long years, stricken by poverty and illiteracy.'' ''When he breathed his last, he must have been satisfied that this land and its people had made astounding progress and development on all fronts.
+Kovind, who started his address in Tamil and called the day 'momentous', recalled that Karunanidhi started his political career in his early teens when the country's freedom movement was on ''and he left us only recently.'' ''When as a young boy fired by ideals he had started working for the downtrodden, India was in the shackles, exploited under foreign rule for long years, stricken by poverty and illiteracy.'' ''When he breathed his last, he must have been satisfied that this land and its people had made astounding progress and development on all fronts.
 He must have been satisfied too, as he spent every waking hour of his long and productive life in the service of the people of the state and also of the nation,'' Kovind said.

 Describing the veteran Chakravarti Rajagopalachari as ''Gandhiji's conscience keeper'' and a titan among the freedom fighters and ''the first Indian occupant of the Rashtrapati Bhavan,'' Kovind said his presence graced this house too.